 Name range in excel are the ranges which have been given a name for the future reference, to make a range as named range first select the range of data and then insert a table to the range, then we put a name to the range from the name box in the left-hand side of the window, after this we can refer to the range by its name in any formula.

 - Create a named range for any data or a named constant and use these names in your formulas in place of data references.
-By this way, you can make your formulas easier to comprehend better.
+In this way, you can make your formulas easier to comprehend better.
 A named range is just a human-understandable name for a range of cells in Excel.

 - By using the name range in excel, you can make your formulas much simpler to comprehend better.
-You can assign a name for a range in excel sheet for a function, for a constant, or for a table data.
+You can assign a name for a range in an excel sheet for a function, for a constant, or a table data.
 Once you start using the names in your excel sheet, you can easily understand these names.

-Define Names From a Selected Range
+Define Names For a Selected Range

 - Select the data range you want to assign a name, then Select Formulas and Create from Selection.

-- Click on “Create Names from Selection” then select the Top row, Left column, Bottom row, or Right column check box and Select OK.
+- Click on “Create Names from Selection,” then select the Top row, Left column, Bottom row, or Right column checkbox and select OK.

 Excel names the cells based on the labels in the range you designated.

-- Use names in formulas then Select a cell and enter a formula.
+- Use names in formulas, then Select a cell and enter a formula.

 - Place the cursor where you want to use the name range formula.